creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 $$v_n=\frac{1}{\gamma} (v_{n+1}-(1-\gamma)f(x_n,\theta_n))$$

-This avoids the memory issues occuring due to the backpropagation step.
+This avoids the memory issues occurring due to the backpropagation step.

 Note: Momentum gradient descent is an alternative to classical gradient descent algorithms using second order partial derivatives.
-A overview of gradient descent optimization algorithms is given in a [review by S.Ruder](http://arxiv.org/abs/1609.04747), referenced in the paper.
+An overview of gradient descent optimization algorithms is given in a [review by S. Ruder](http://arxiv.org/abs/1609.04747), referenced in the paper.

 ## Memory cost
 For usual ResNets, one needs to store the weights of the network and the values of all activations for the training set at each layer.
 The memory needed is $$O(k*d*n_{batch})$$ while for the Momentum ResNets the memory need is $$O((1-\gamma)*k*d*n_{batch})$$ where $$k$$ is the depth of the network, $$d$$ the size of the vector $$x$$, and $$n_{batch}$$ the size of the training set.